-At the end of every execution interval, each application is assigned a preferred channel.
-The assignment algorithm is based on the insights derived in Sec 3.
-The goal is to separate as much as possible 1) the data of low memory-intensity applications from that of high memory-intensity applications, and, 2) among the memory-intensive applications, the data of low row-buffer locality applications from that of high row-buffer locality applications.
+is based on the insights derived in Sec 3.
+The goal is to separate as much as possible 1) the data of low memoryintensity applications from that of high memory-intensity applications, and, 2) among the high memory-intensity applications, the data of low row-buffer locality applications from that of high row-buffer locality applications.
 To do so, MCP executes the following steps in order:

-- 1. Categorize applications into low and high memory-intensity groups based on their MPKI.
+- 1. Categorize applications into low and high memoryintensity groups based on their MPKI.
 (Sec 4.2.1) - 2.
 Further categorize the high memory-intensity applications, based on their row-buffer hit rate (RBH) values into low and high row-buffer hit rate groups.
 (Sec 4.2.2) - 3.
 Partition the available memory channels among the three application groups.
 (Sec 4.2.3) - 4.
 For each application group, partition the set of channels allocated to this group between all the applications in that group, and assign a preferred channel to each application.
 (Sec 4.3)